By Scott Enman

 Our biggest challenge—an abandoned grain terminal—stood 20 stories above us.

 This is the exhilarating life of an Urban Explorer.
-Urban Exploration, or “Urbex,” is a hobby where groups of people share an obsession with exposing the hidden city that lies above and below the known one around them.
+Urban Exploration, or “Urbex,” is a hobby where groups of people seek out and attempt to enter and expose the secret parts of a city.

 Andrew Lynch, a 28-year-old Bostonian, is a passionate and experienced explorer.